 The Timberline Trail around Mt.
 Hood is one of Oregon’s most iconic and scenic trails.
 This 40-mile loop is a fantastic way to experience the immense size and beauty of Mt.
 Hood.
 On the Timberline you’ll encounter lush old-growth forests, pristine alpine waterfalls, wildflower-filled meadows, towering craggy glaciers, rough volcanic landscapes, and some of the finest cascade views around.
 The hiking certainly won’t be easy, with plenty of ups and downs along the way.
 But in the end, the reward for your effort will be well worth it.
-So if you haven’t taken on the Timberline Trail yet, I highly recommend putting it on your list.
+So if you haven’t taken on the Timberline Trail yet, we highly recommend putting it on your list.

 - Majestic Mt.
 Hood Views